Sarcoma

 Sometimes further classification is made between bone sarcoma and soft tissue sarcoma.

 Generally, sarcomas are malignant tumors that affect the “connective tissues” in the body.
-The connectives tissues may refer to nerves, blood vessels, bones, muscles, fat, cartilage, fibrous tissue or deep skin tissue.
+The connective tissues may refer to nerves, blood vessels, bones, muscles, fat, cartilage, fibrous tissue or deep skin tissue.

 Sarcoma accounts for about 15% of canine cancers.
 It is most common in middle-aged and older dogs, especially large or giant breeds.

-The cause of sarcoma is not understood, and therefore, there is no natural way to protect against them.
+The cause of canine sarcoma is not understood, and therefore, there is no natural way to protect against it.
 As with all cancers in dogs, early detection is critical.

 Initially, there may be no symptoms related to the tumor.
 The tumor may grow very slowly over months or even years.
 A wide range of symptoms may present when a dog has one of the types of sarcoma.
 These may include: